square/anvil/FORK.md

 If you previously implemented any custom `CodeGenerator`s from Anvil, you may need to update these too.

 1. First, they must be converted to KSP if you haven't already.
+Anvil K1's `CodeGenerator` API is no longer supported nor necessary, any custom code gen can just be implemented in KSP as another processor that generates code that Anvil can process in a later round.
 2. If they generate code that is annotated with Anvil contributor annotations (e.g. `@ContributesTo`, `@ContributesBinding`, etc), you may need to indicate them to Anvil KSP via one of two mechanisms.

 > [!IMPORTANT]